What is Apprenticeship?

 Companies may use contract and temporary workers to fill immediate staffing gaps, which can be helpful in the short term.
 However, because contract and temporary workers are not invested over the long term, they might not buy into your company culture or positively contribute to it.
 In addition, these workers may also leave to find higher wages or benefits that other companies offer.

-Sustainable Pipeline: They create a reliable and steady talent stream, reducing the need for constant external recruitment.
+Sustainable Pipeline: Youth apprenticeships create a reliable and steady talent stream, reducing the need for constant external recruitment.

 Current Employee Upskilling vs. Apprenticeship